Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Results

-Here, we summarize the accuracy of clinical and genomic machine learning models in predicting 5-year cancer death in the METABRIC cohort and describe the distribution of risk scores.
-We then shift from examining each score separately to analyzing how the two scores interact using copula models.
+Here, we summarize the predictive performance of the clinical and gene-expression machine learning models for 5-year cancer-specific death in the METABRIC cohort and describe the distribution of the resulting risk scores.
+We then move from evaluating each score separately to examining how the two scores relate to one another through copula models.

+After applying the 5-year endpoint definition, the analytic cohort included 1,363 patients, of whom 325 experienced cancer-specific death within 5 years, and 1,038 were classified as non-events.
+Patients who died of other causes or did not have sufficient follow-up for 5-year determination were excluded from this endpoint analysis.

-Table~\ref{tab:model_performance} shows the cross-validated ROC-AUC for each classifier and data type.
-For the clinical data, all four models performed similarly, with ROC-AUCs ranging from approximately 0.76 to 0.78.
-The random forest was the best clinical model (AUC 0.783), followed by elastic-net logistic regression (AUC 0.762), gradient boosting (AUC 0.760), and XGBoost (AUC 0.763).
-For the genomic data, performance was lower but still better than chance.
-The random forest again performed best (AUC 0.681), while the other genomic models had AUCs ranging from 0.647 to 0.657.
-These results show that clinical predictors alone are better at distinguishing 5-year cancer death than the gene-expression panel, but the genomic data still provide useful prognostic information.
+Table~\ref{tab:model_performance} shows the cross-validation ROC-AUC values for each classifier and data view.
+For the clinical data, all four models performed similarly, with ROC-AUCs ranging from 0.759 to 0.783.
+The random forest was the best clinical model (AUC 0.783), followed by gradient boosting (AUC 0.766), XGBoost (AUC 0.763), and elastic-net logistic regression (AUC 0.759).
+For the gene-expression data, performance was lower than for the clinical view but remained clearly better than chance.
+Again, the random forest performed best (AUC 0.721), followed by XGBoost (AUC 0.695), gradient boosting (AUC 0.677), and elastic-net logistic regression (AUC 0.611).
+Bootstrap confidence intervals for the best models were 0.783 [0.755, 0.811] for the clinical model and 0.721 [0.690, 0.749] for the gene-expression model.
+Overall, these results indicate that the clinical predictors provide stronger discrimination for 5-year cancer-specific death, while the gene-expression predictors provide additional, though more modest, prognostic information.

-Figure~\ref{fig:roc} displays the ROC curves for the random forest models using clinical and genomic data.
-The clinical risk score curve is always above the genomic curve, showing its higher AUC.
-Both curves are clearly separated from the 45-degree reference line, which means they have real predictive value.
-The clinical curve rises more sharply at low false-positive rates, suggesting that clinical variables alone can rank patients by 5-year risk fairly well, while genomic data add a smaller extra signal.
+Figure~\ref{fig:roc} displays the ROC curves for the best-performing clinical and gene-expression models, together with the copula-fused score.
+The clinical risk score achieved the highest discrimination (AUC 0.783), the gene-expression score achieved moderate discrimination (AUC 0.721), and the copula-fused score achieved an intermediate AUC of 0.762.
+Thus, in this cohort, the fused score did not exceed the clinical model in ROC-AUC, but it remained predictive and was useful for downstream joint risk stratification.